 On the other end of things, the WRX enjoys a high resale value compared to other brand models in its class.
 The STI has a far higher resale when compared to the WRX by a percentage of purchase versus resale; roughly 12 percent more.
 The STI model is also more likely to be modified than is the WRX, which could raise or lower its resale vehicle-to-vehicle.

 In our estimation, neither car is “better” than the other in terms of price and value, as you’re getting something substantially different with the STI versus its lower-cost WRX sibling.

 Which Is Better, The Subaru WRX or STI?

-For sport driving enthusiasts who prefer a daily driver that can occasionally hit the dirt road for some fun, the WRX is a great choice.
+For sport driving enthusiasts who prefer a daily driver that can occasionally hit the dirt road for some fun, the WRX is a great choice (don't forget about the WRX's Sport Mode).
 For the more serious off-road rally enthusiast, there’s nothing better than the Subaru WRX STI.
 It comes down to what is expected from the vehicle.